Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Maximal truncation and principal values in the one-dimensional model

-The point of this subsection is not to control again the hard truncation at a fixed \(\varepsilon\), since that comparison was already exploited in Section~\ref{sec:sparse-1d} to close the sparse domination.
-Here the interest is exclusively at the maximal level: we record that, upon taking the supremum over \(\varepsilon\), the difference between hard truncation and smooth truncation remains absorbable by the Hardy--Littlewood maximal operator.
+This subsection records the maximal level of the comparison between hard and smooth truncations.
+The comparison at a fixed \(\varepsilon\) was already used in Section~\ref{sec:sparse-1d} to close the sparse domination; here the relevant object is the supremum in \(\varepsilon\), where the difference remains absorbable by the Hardy--Littlewood maximal operator.

-\begin{lemma}[Maximal comparison: hard vs.\ smooth] For every $f\in L^\infty_c(\mathbb{R})$ one has
+\begin{lemma}[Maximal comparison: hard vs. smooth] For every $f\in L^\infty_c(\mathbb{R})$ one has

 for almost every $s\in\mathbb{R}$, where $C>0$ is a universal constant depending only on the cutoff fixed in \eqref{eq:T-soft}. \end{lemma}